License to Carry (LTC) Information

 - A score of 70% is required to pass the classroom portion of class

-- It is required that each applicant participate in 50 round course of fire scoring a 70% or better to pass the range portion of class.
+- It is required that each applicant participate in a 50-round course of fire scoring a 70% or better to pass the range portion of class.

 - The shooting qualification is fired at three distances: 20 rounds @ 3 yards, 20 rounds at 7 yards, and 10 rounds @ 15 yards.

-Once you have completed the required class hours, we will give you a certificate to be sent to TXDPS for processing.
-You have one year from the date of your application to complete your fingerprint appointment and submit your Class Completion Certificate.
+Once you have completed the LTC Class, you will be given a Certificate of Training to be sent to TXDPS for processing.
+You have one year from the date of your LTC application to complete your fingerprint appointment and submit your Certificate of Training.
 Your Class Completion Certificate is valid for two years after your LTC class.

 Required for this class